Begin a short technical report by giving away — as quickly as possible — whatever your reader needs.

 Imagine coming home to find this message on your answering machine:

 “I’m being followed, so I can only talk for a minute.
 In this telephone call, I will reveal the location of a suitcase full of money.
 I will then explain who gave it to you, and why.
-This telephone call will then go on to describe how to defuse the boobytrap without attracting unwanted attention from the dozens of armed mercenaries who are out to kill you at this very minute.
+This telephone call will then go on to describe how to defuse the boobytrap and evade the armed mercenaries who are out to kill you at this very minute.
 After you have finished listening to this telephone call, you will be wealthy, healthy, and safe, thanks to the important information that this telephone call has communicated.
 Uh-oh… I gotta go.
 [Click!]”

 Consider the following example of a technical report.
 Note how the main point is made right away, and repeated with increasing levels of specificity, as the author introduces details.